joiceissac/rewardpointsapi/README.md

 The api for reward calculation has done in laravel framework.
 The database used for this Project is Mysql.

+## Laravel work file
+The work file is rewardcalculator.zip

 ## Database Configuration

 The database credentials have written in the .env file in the <b>rewardcalculator</b> folder